SOTA on the ARC-AGI Benchmark

 the code for these systems.

-underlying model’s reported numbers (see below for more details).
-It achieves
+numbers (see below for more details).
+It achieves accuracy rivaling models that are over two

-accuracy rivaling models that are over two orders of magnitude more expensive.
+orders of magnitude more expensive.

-All these points (and more), while being capable separate systems in their own right,
+All these points (and more), while being capable separate systems in their own right, are

-the state-of-the-art models.
+state-of-the-art models.

 Four observations: